Podiatry is the profession that deals with the assessment, diagnosis and treatment of conditions affecting the foot, ankle and leg.

-No other pofession is able to assess, design and manufacture foot orthotics as accurately and effectively as podiatry.
-Using our extensive knowledge of foot function and anatomy we used to take plaster cast of the foot (we can still do but times have changed!
-We use state of the art 3D scanners and computer softwares now!) to prescribe multi-dimensional devices that correct structural abnormalities and properly support joints with the right materials for a comfortable fit.
+No other profession is able to assess, design and manufacture foot orthotics as accurately and effectively as a podiatrist.
+Using our extensive knowledge of foot function and anatomy we use state of the art 3D scanners and computer softwares now to prescribe multi-dimensional devices that correct structural abnormalities and properly support joints with the right materials for a comfortable fit.

 Podiatrist for childhood / teenage foot problems

 As foot and ankle experts, podiatrists are able to assess children’s developing feet and give advice on appropriate footwear.
 The foot reaches skeletal maturity around the age of 6 years and this is usually the best time for a thorough check up and intervention if necessary.